-If you have a FedLoan, you didn’t have the option to pick your student loan servicer.
-But if you get assigned to FedLoan Servicing, which manages roughly a third of all federal student loan debt, you might be in for a painful experience.
+When you first got your federal student loan, you didn’t have the option to pick your student loan servicer.
+But if you get assigned to FedLoan Servicing, which manages roughly a third of all federal student loan debt, you might be in for a particularly painful experience.

 In the summer of 2018, we surveyed hundreds of Student Loan Planner readers and asked them about their experience with their student loan servicers.

-Almost half of the people who responded work with FedLoan, and they gave the servicer an average of 2.8 out of 5 stars.
+Almost half of the people who responded worked with FedLoan, and they gave the servicer an average of 2.8 out of 5 stars.

-Out of the 176 responses we received about the FedLoan, 53 of them were complaints.
-Here we’ll cover the top four grievances FedLoan borrowers have and what you can do if you experience them.
+Out of the 176 responses we received about FedLoan, 53 of them were complaints.
+Here are the top four grievances FedLoan borrowers shared and what you can do if you experience them.

 We received 22 complaints about the FedLoan customer service team.
 “Unhelpful,” “incompetent,” and “inconsistent” were some of the terms that summed up the general response.

-The most common gripe is that FedLoan doesn’t calculate the number of payments that count toward the program properly.
+The most common issue was that FedLoan doesn’t calculate the number of payments that count toward the program properly.
 You need a total of 120 qualifying payments to get your federal loans forgiven, so it can be infuriating to find out that you’re short because your servicer isn’t doing its job.
+One survey respondent wrote:

 Another issue was the lack of good information about PSLF.
-Readers who called FedLoan to learn more about the program were met with customer service reps who didn’t fully understand how it works.
+Readers who called FedLoan to learn more about the program were met with customer service representatives who didn’t fully understand how the program works.

 The attorney general is seeking restitution for affected borrowers, as well as penalties for the servicer.